ovotech/circleci-orbs/terraform/README.md

 ## Jobs

-This orb contains plan, apply, check, destroy, destroy-workspace and new-workspace jobs which run their respective command in the default executor.
+This orb contains plan, apply, check, destroy, destroy-workspace and new-workspace jobs which run their respective command in the default executor (which uses terraform 0.11).

 The jobs have the same parameters as the commands.